linuxfrorg/linuxfr.org/INSTALL.md

 # Introduction

-This document will give you steps to install linuxfr.org website on your Debian Stretch development machine.
+This document will give you steps to install LinuxFr.org website on your Debian Stretch development machine.

 Note that all commands which require root access are prefixed by `sudo`.

 # Use stretch-backports

-LinuxFr requires to add `stretch-backports` source package as it needs the `npm` package.
+LinuxFr.org requires to add `stretch-backports` source package as it needs the `npm`package.

 ```
 ~ $ sudo bash -c "echo 'deb http://deb.debian.org/debian stretch-backports main' >> /etc/apt/sources.list.d/linuxfr.list"